Code-Institute-Submissions/Milestone-Project-112/README.md

 * Google Images
   * Used for all of my images, each was checked to be copyright free
 * W3C Schools
-  * USed for help on code in my project, i found it very useful for my form and galery page
+  * Used for help with the code in my project, I found it very useful for my form and gallery page
 * W3C Markup Validation
   * Used this to check that my HTML and CSS code were both valid throughout my project
 * Stack Overflow